top of page

 The conference is organized as a series of events that provide opportunities to learn through experience in a variety of social contexts.
 Each event offers a different view from which one experiences and perceives oneself and others, which may change over time.
 Participants develop different capacities as they adjust to the distinct dynamics of each event and explore the reality of their situation in the here-and-now.
 The events will begin and end promptly at the times designated.
 A final schedule will be provided at registration.

-OPENING AND CLOSING PLENARIES begin and end the conference, providing an opportunity for members and staff to express and explore their thoughts and feelings on crossing into and out of the conference space.
+OPENING AND CLOSING PLENARIES provide an opportunity for members and staff to express and explore their thoughts and feelings on crossing into and out of the conference space.

 SMALL STUDY GROUPS provide an opportunity to learn about dynamics in small groups similar to teams and committees.
 The small study group consists of 12 or fewer members with one or two staff as consultants.